Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Sirao Flower Garden

 Known as the “Little Amsterdam of Cebu” — fields of celosia flowers in vivid reds and oranges.
-One of the Philippines’ most Instagrammed gardens.
+One of the Philippines’ most Instagrammed locations.
+Combine with Temple of Leah on any morning visit.

 🏔️